 - View Web-based Training

-- Register and Order the course on DVD.
+- Order the course on DVD.
 Includes CD-Rom of supplementary resources.

-PREREQUISITES: Participants should have basic knowledge of public health emergency response planning.
-Some introductory knowledge of response to radiological terrorism incidents such as that provided in earlier CE-approved CDC programs produced by the Radiation Studies Branch is highly recommended.
-Those programs include a video webcast on “The Role of Public Health in a Nuclear or Radiological Terrorist Incident” and “Preparing for Population Monitoring and Decontamination” located at the CDC Radiation Emergencies website at http://www.bt.cdc.gov/radiation/publichealth.asp.
+Participants should have basic knowledge of public health emergency response planning.
+Some introductory knowledge of response to radiological terrorism incidents such as that provided in earlier CE-approved CDC programs produced by Radiation Studies is highly recommended.
+Those programs include a video webcast on “The Role of Public Health in a Nuclear or Radiological Terrorist Incident” and “Preparing for Population Monitoring and Decontamination” located at the CDC Radiation Emergencies website at Information for Public Health Professionals (http://emergency.cdc.gov/radiation/publichealth.asp).